-a.
-Be a resident of California and;

-b.
-Complete the Free Application for Federal Financial Aid (FAFSA) at www.fafsa.gov and, c.
+- a.
+Be a resident of California and; - b.
+Complete the Free Application for Federal Financial Aid (FAFSA) at fafsa.ed.gov and, - c.
 Have at least \$1,104 minimum determined by subtracting your FAFSA Expected Family Contribution (EFC) from our standard Cost of Attendance.

-It will take 1-2 weeks to process the completed application.
+It can take 1-2 weeks to process the completed application.
 The applicant will receive a Student Aid Report from the Processor approximately the same time the College will receive an electronic copy.
-Financial Aid staff will evaluate the report at that time to determine BOGFW eligibility.
+Financial Aid staff will evaluate the report at that time to determine CCPG eligibility.